dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

 ## Scope
-In this workshop we will tackle, hands-on, the basic principles employed by the numerous bioinformatic pipelines: to generate consensus genome sequences of SARS-CoV-2 and identify variants using an actual dataset generated in our facility.
+In this workshop we will tackle, hands-on, the basic principles employed by the numerous bioinformatic pipelines: to generate consensus genome sequences of *E. coli* and identify variants using an actual dataset generated in our facility.

 > **Note**